mongodb/docs/source/core/replication.rst

 - The size of the oplog is sufficient to capture *more than* the number of operations that typically occur in that period of time.

-TODO: do we talk about sizing the oplog anywhere?
+TODO do we talk about sizing the oplog anywhere?

 .. seealso:: ":js:data:`members[n].slaveDelay`" and ":ref:`Replica Set
    Reconfiguration <replica-set-reconfiguration-usage>`."